How to Save on Home Heating Costs as Natural Gas Increases

 - Average heating bill for 2020 season: $573, or about $95.50 monthly.

 - Average heating bill for 2021 season: $746, or about $124.33 monthly.
 That’s about a 30% increase from last year.

-In comparison to other fuel sources, a natural gas heating system is still the cheapest and most efficient way to heat your home.
-And there are several steps you can take to you can do to keep your heating costs affordable this winter.
-Here's how you can spend less on your gas heating bill.
+In comparison to other fuel sources, a natural gas heating system is still the most affordable and most efficient way to heat your home.
+And there are a few steps you can take to you can do to keep your heating costs affordable this winter.
+Here’s how you can save on your gas heating bill.

 1. Request a Furnace Tune-Up

-Schedule furnace maintenance from an HVAC professional before the heating season starts.
-You'll get more efficiency and it's less expensive than fixing your heating system later on in the year.
+Request furnace maintenance from an HVAC professional before the heating season starts.
+You’ll get more than fixing your heating system later on in the year.

 This service consists of:

 - Testing and cleaning gas burners for proper operation.

 - Checking the heat exchanger for cracks to prevent dangerous carbon monoxide leaks.